 Ground Turkey Taco Salad is a colorful, healthy, main course salad.
 It’s full of crisp lettuce, and topped with a zesty ground turkey and bean mixture and all of your favorite taco toppings.

 This taco salad recipe is another one of those that I’ve been making for years.
-The meat topping is based off of my three ingredient chili recipe and is absolutely delicious.
+The meat topping is based off of my favorite chili recipe and is absolutely delicious.
 It comes together fast; just prep the ingredients and set up a build your own taco salad bar for your family or your party crowd!

 Ground Turkey Taco Salad